Business Partner, Change

-We are looking for a highly motivated individual, with outstanding interpersonal skills and a focus on successful implementation.
+We are looking for a highly motivated change practitioner, with outstanding interpersonal skills and a focus on successful implementation.
 The post holder will be expected to take responsibility for the successful delivery of change on a range of initiatives that will be defined on a continuing basis.
-This will include initiatives aimed at delivering business improvement in Professional Services.
-In the initial phase, the post holder’s main focus will be to provide change management support for the University’s implementation of Oracle.
+This will include initiatives aimed at delivering business improvement in Professional Services and across the student journey.

 - Provide expert professional subject expertise and problem-solving skills.